-- 1. Students should report for internship on the assigned start date according to the letter sent from the Internship Unit. - 2.
-If the student does not report for Internship for the first three consecutive working days, the following actions may be taken: - a.
-If the student does not have a legitimate reason for the absence then they will have to withdraw from the Programme and will be given a failing mark, which will be registered on their academic record. - b.
-The student's internship fees will not be refunded if there is a legitimate reason for the absence, and the student wishes to withdraw from the internship, then their fees will be carried forward - c.
-If there is a legitimate reason for the absence, and the student wishes to continue, then the days of absence will be counted as present for grading purposes - d.
-Another student may be nominated to replace a student who withdraws from the Programme.
+- 1. Students should report his/her internship commencement on the assigned start date according to the letter sent from the internship unit. - 2.
+If the student did not report to internship unit on the first three consecutive working days the following actions can be taken: - a.
+If the student does not have a legitimate reason for the absence then they will have to withdraw from the internship course and will be given a failing mark which will be registered in their academic record, and internship fees will not be refunded. - b.
+If there is a legitimate reason for the absence and the student wishes to withdraw from the internship then their fees will be carried forward. - c.
+If there is a legitimate reason for the absence and the student wishes to continue then the days of absence will be counted as allowed absence with excuse as explained in the following section (12.
+Attendance) - d.
+For students who withdraw from the internship course other students will be nominated in their place.

-6.10.3 Attendance
+7.10.7 Attendance

-- 1. Students should not be absent for more than five continuous days provided that any of these days are not in the first three days of the Internship Programme. - 2.
+- 1. Student should not be absent for more than 5 continuous days provided that any of these days are not in the first 3 days of the Internship course. - 2.
 The student should not be absent for more than a total of 9 days or 20 % (whichever is lower) of the internship period. - 3.
-If the student is absent for more than nine days or 20%, the internship will be cancelled, and the course must be repeated. - 4.
-If the student has a legitimate reason for exceeding the maximum number of absent days, then the student's name will be withdrawn from the Programme, and they will have to repeat the course during the next internship cycle. - 5.
-Students who have a legitimate reason for their absence will be given priority during the next cycle, and it will not be reflected in their academic record.
+If the student is absent for more than 9 days or 20 % internship will be failed and the course will have to be repeated. - 4.
+If the student has a legitimate reason for exceeding the maximum number of absent days, then the students name will be withdrawn from the internship course and they will have to repeat the course during the next internship cycle. - 5.
+Students who have legitimate reason for their absence will be given priority during the next semester and it will not reflect on their academic record.